By:

 What makes some companies succeed and others struggle?
 We have found that it is a combination of factors, which we describe below.

-This is what successful 'They Ask, You Answer' companies have in common.
+Here's what successful Endless Customers companies have in common.

 1. Hire a content manager capable of doing the job

-The most crucial factor for successful implementation of They Ask, You Answer is hiring a content manager to oversee your content marketing efforts.
+The most crucial factor in successfully implementing Endless Customers is hiring a content manager to oversee your content marketing efforts.
 Filling this role, however, goes far beyond checking a box.

 Hiring the right person is crucial, of course, but it's not just about people.
 They must also be enabled to do the work for which they were hired.